uwexpd/expo2/README.md

 ## EXPO
 Exp-Online(expo) is a web tool for managing the University of Washington's Center for Experiential Learning and Diversity (EXPD) program.
-This is transition repository to upgrade ruby on rails version for [EXPO](https://github.com/uwexpd/expo).
+This is a transition repository to upgrade ruby on rails version for [EXPO](https://github.com/uwexpd/expo).

-## Current functions
+## Current Functions

 * Integrate with active admin
+* UW student database and web service
 * [Scholarships database search](http://expo.uw.edu/scholarships)

 ## License